-Taking a break from my routine office work I was going to visit the tourist haven, Kerala, known for its backwaters and lagoons, coconut trees and ayurvedic massages; which incidentally happens to be my home state too.
+Taking a break from the routine office work I was going to visit the tourist haven, Kerala, known for its backwaters and lagoons, coconut trees and ayurvedic massages; which incidentally happens to be my home state too.
 I was going to visit Kerala after nearly a gap of 12 years.

 He introduced himself as Praveen, a soldier in the Indian Army and a native of Kannur, in Kerala.
-He was traveling with his fellow soldiers to their respective homes in various parts of Kerala.
+He was travelling with his fellow soldiers to their respective homes in various parts of Kerala.
 Soon enough he whistled to 3-4 of his mates to join us and soon I found myself sitting with a group of “protectors of our frontiers” or “defenders of our land”.

-They showed me pictures of the snow clad mountains, the apple trees and the valley of flowers as also their bunkers and living.
+They showed me pictures of the snow-clad mountains, the apple trees and the valley of flowers as also their bunkers and living.
 Having never seen snow in my whole life, I was captivated by those pictures and my longing to visit the valley increased more than ever.
 They smiled watching my sheer glee and joy.

 Their young boyish faces with those lopsided smiles hid perfectly the hard lives they lived, the blood they saw and the violence they endured.
 They recounted how their families always lived a life of anxiety at the thought of their safety and survival.
 I felt proud of them.
 I saluted them and revered them.
 They had shed the cocoons of their safe and secure life to take up arms and stand up to defend our nation.

-The 32 hour journey slowly came to an end as slowly one by one they disembarked at various stations.
+The 32-hour journey slowly came to an end as slowly one by one they disembarked at various stations.
 By the time the train arrived at the last station, only Praveen and I were left.
 As the train chugged into the Trivandrum Central station, we exchanged our numbers and bid each other goodbye.
-He helped me with my luggage and escorted to me upto where my uncle stood to receive me.
+He helped me with my luggage and escorted to me up to where my uncle stood to receive me.

 He then disappeared into the ordinary crowd at the railway station.
-But for me he was an extraordinary person, one of my first “Army friends”.
+But for me, he was an extraordinary person, one of my first “Army friends”.
 I looked at pride at him and his friends as he disappeared into the lanes of the capital city of Kerala.
 The next few days I was busy meeting relatives and other family friends in various parts of Kerala.
-In between I also visited Munnar and Thekkady, two hot tourist spots of Kerala.
+In between, I also visited Munnar and Thekkady, two hot tourist spots of Kerala.